pizzajsdev/dragswag/README.md

 ## How t works

-Under the hood, Snapdrag attaches a pointerdown event listener to draggable elements.
+Under the hood, Dragswag attaches a pointerdown event listener to draggable elements.
 After it’s triggered, it tracks `pointermove` events on the document until `pointerup` occurs.
 On every `pointermove` event, it checks elements under the cursor using `document.elementsFromPoint()`, and then handles the logic of tracking current and new droppables at that point.